AdobeDocs/experience-manager-cloud-service.en/help/assets/accessibility.md

 * To manage metadata, can users browse through all the options on the Properties page?
 * Other metadata-related enhancements?

-For metadata operations, the following product behavior improves accessibility:
+For metadata operations typically done by roles such as marketers, agency professionals, and line of business users, the following features improve accessibility:

+* [!UICONTROL Save & Close] option on asset Properties page can now be accessed using the keyboard.

-* Screen readers now announce the options to delete the selected tags in Basic tab of asset Properties buttons to delete the selected tags.
+* Screen readers announce the options to delete the selected tags in Basic tab of asset Properties buttons to delete the selected tags.

+For metadata operations typically done by administrators, the following features improve accessibility:

+* The drag functionality using keyboard correctly functions in Metadata Schema Editor in browse mode of screen reader.

 ## Search digital assets {#search}